ABOUT REALTY GIFT FUND

 - a bargain sale,

-- a contaminated property that requires mitigation,
+- select contaminated properties that require mitigation,

 We are not geographically bound.
 However, our evaluation process will favor properties located in the U.S. and that can achieve substantial local community benefits.